This task is here to explain current design behind static overrides in BF Blender: 2.8, and to keep track of known limitations and TODOs.

 We save local override 'as is', along with its override operations list.
 In case some operations are differential (add, sub, multiply), we compute and store the other operand in another datablock (storage one).
 This simplifies/sanitize write code (and most importantly, avoid having to temporarily modify real ID data during save process!), and also allows to get the 'overridden state' of the ID even when opening in an older Blender unaware of overriding process.

 - Right now we make full usual copy of the local overriding ID, which is not acceptable for huge datablocks (thinking especially about mesh data here!), we'll need a way to trim useless data (probably using a new copy flag).
 Not critical though, since Mesh (and other data) IDs are not overridden currently.
-Unless you need to override their material pointers e.g. :(((
+Note however that removing actual geometry data will make file fully broken in case lib data is lost, or if loaded in an older blender version...
+Not sure how critical this is in either way.

 Override at .blend loading